 We have introduced complex technical systems to governments, new financing mechanisms and policy instruments for change.
-We have facilitated numerous high-level workshops with senior government and private sector officials, and led workshops and capacity building exercises with grass-roots communities, CSO staff, INGO management and research technicians.
+We have facilitated and/or MC'd numerous high-level workshops with senior government and private sector officials, and led workshops and capacity building exercises with grass-roots communities, CSO staff, INGO management and research technicians.
 Use of advanced multi-media communications is a strength.

 FCO Smart Sustainable Cities

 Future Earth Ltd designed and delivered the inaugural Smart Sustainable Cities Initiative on behalf of the UK Foreign and Commonwealth Office.
 Working with a small consortium of partners including ICLEI-Europe, we developed a short program to bring 30 EU cities together with 14 UK cities and their associated business partners for knowledge and experience exchange in Bristol and London.

 With two 2-day workshop tours, web portal, Slack channel, case studies and more cities working to deliver smart and sustainable solutions shared their knowledge and expertise across 8 thematic areas:

 • Energy efficiency in buildings